InertSteak/Pokermon/README.md

 **Card Images:**

 If you'd like to contribute any card designs I would really appreciate it.
 Of course I'd be sure to credit you here in this readme file and via tooltip on the Joker itself.
-Be sure to check in the discord ebfore you work on art assests, we've got templates for the Pokemon Jokers.
+Be sure to check in the discord before you work on art assets, we've got templates for the Pokemon Jokers.